Bùi Tín

 Bùi Tín (29 December 1927 – 11 August 2018) was a Vietnamese dissident and People's Army of Vietnam (PAVN) colonel, serving in the PAVN general staff.
-After the war, he became disillusioned by corruption and the continuing isolation of the newly unified Vietnam and decided to leave Vietnam and live in exile in Paris to express his growing dissatisfaction with the Communist Party of Vietnam and their political system.
+After the war, he became disillusioned by corruption and the continuing isolation of the newly unified Vietnam.
+He decided to leave Vietnam and live in exile in Paris to express his growing dissatisfaction with the Communist Party of Vietnam and their political system.

 Early life and education

-Bùi Tín was born near Hanoi on 29 December 1927, and was educated in Huế.
+Tín was born near Hanoi on 29 December 1927, and was educated in Huế.

 Career

-During the August Revolution in 1945, Bùi Tín became an active supporter to politically pressure the government of France to cede Vietnam its independence.
+During the August Revolution in 1945, Tín became an active supporter to politically pressure the government of France to cede Vietnam its independence.
 He later joined the Việt Minh along with Chairman Hồ Chí Minh and General Võ Nguyên Giáp.
 He would fight on two sides of the line, using both weapons and his skills as a journalist for the Vietnam People's Army newspaper.
 He enlisted in the Vietnamese People's Army at age 18.
 He was wounded during the 1954 Battle of Dien Bien Phu.

-Bùi Tín would serve on the general staff of the North Vietnamese army.
+Tín would serve on the general staff of the army.
 During the Vietnam War, he had authority from Defense Minister Võ Nguyên Giáp to visit any of the camps where American Prisoners of War (PoW) were held, meet with the camp officers, look at the PoW files, and interview the PoW's.
 During at least one such occasion, he was involved in an interrogation of John McCain.